 Let me just say up front that sex toys are a lot of fucking fun, and they’re supposed to be.
-I mean, having fun is the sole purpose of owning any “toy”, and fun is the biggest reason we all have sex (I mean… did we really need science to tell us this?)
+I mean, having fun is the sole purpose of owning any “toy,” and fun is the biggest reason we all have sex (I mean… did we really need science to tell us this?)
 By this measure, sex toys are probably the most inherently fun objects on the planet.
-This alone is a fantastic reason to celebrate their existence, and the social changes of the recent past that have made them more widely available and less stigmatized, to the point that I can write publicly about using them as part of my profession.
+This alone is a fantastic reason to celebrate their existence.
+Plus, the social changes of the recent past have made them more widely available and less stigmatized than ever, to the point that I can write publicly about using them as part of my profession.

 I’d like to assert that while using sex toys just for fun is completely valid, it’s definitely worth exploring how they can support your overall health and quality of life.
 Feeling amazing on an average day can be much simpler (and sexier) than you think!
 Let’s just say I haven’t taken ibuprofen for a headache in a really long time.

 It’s easy to understand what’s attractive about vibrators and dildos, your standard sex toy fare.
 Vibration feels good because it stimulates blood flow and makes us more sensitive, which often leads to faster and more intense orgasms.
 With dildos, a lot of folks, regardless of gender or sexuality, love being penetrated and feeling full.
 From there, desires and preferences diverge wildly, and collecting (or even just window shopping for) different toys can be the most useful way to teach yourself about your own.

 Notice that your favorite insertables tend to be curved?
 You’re probably into g-spot/prostate stimulation.
 Don’t get the fuss over the Rechargeable Magic Wand?
 You might just need a more pinpointed shape like the Tango.
 Hate buzzy vibrations?
 Avoid anything powered by disposable batteries.
 Sex with just bodies usually can’t provide these insights, which inevitably expand our capacity for pleasure.